 Marquette University Law School's Sports Law Program

 Students graduating from Marquette University Law School are then eligible to earn a Sports Law Certificate from the National Sports Law Institute.
-In the semester of his or her graduation the Institute will present the Certificate and a medallion to each student who has satisfied all Certificate requirements in the semester of their graduation.
+The Institute will present the Certificate each student who has satisfied all Certificate requirements in the semester of their graduation.

 For further information about the Sports Law Program, call (414) 288-5815 or send an email.